Limehouse Town Hall: Features and current use

 The building has a number of offices located on the ground floor below the assembly room.
-It has been home to several groups, such as the Space Hijackers, the Voice Refugee Forum Stitches in Time, the University of Openess, Twenteenth Century and the Boxing Club (this is no longer a boxing club, but a group that hires spaces and arranges occasional events, mostly to raise money for the upkeep of the venue), and some self-help bicycle maintenance workshops.
+It is home to several groups, including some of founding organisations, as well as ArtSpokes, the Space Hijackers, Students for a Free Tibet and Equilibrium.
 The building is not generally open to the public, but participates in Open House London for guided tours of the building.